rickychang/letterpress-bot/README.md

 ## Starting bot

 Run something like this:
-`java -Xms512m -Xmx900m -Djava.awt.headless=true -jar target/LetterpressBot-assembly-0.1.jar`
+`java -Xms512m -Xmx900m -Djava.awt.headless=true -jar target/LetterpressBot-assembly-1.0.jar`

-*Note* you have to add your own Twitter account auth keys to `src/application.conf`
+**Note** you have to add your own Twitter account auth keys to `src/application.conf`